 Parents or guardians of children whose behavior and misconduct on school buses endangers the health, safety, and welfare of other riders will be notified that their children face the loss of transportation privileges in accordance with regulations contained in the student handbooks which are approved by the School Committee.
 All decisions will be made by the principal, following a thorough investigation.

-Cross Reference: EEAEC
+Cross Reference: EEAEC, Student Conduct on School Buses

 SC Approved: 1/19/17